Music fan. Rock, blues, metal etc. I like to spout off about it here and there! Feel free to leave a comment

 Soundgarden split up in 1997, and in later years Cornell developed a syruplike and raspy blues sounding lower register.
 In reality, it was driven more out of necessity than choice as it was not possible to sustain that kind of vocal delivery tour after tour simply due to the wear and tear and natural erosion that accompanies vocal cord nodules.

-During Soundgardens first run, Cornell also formed a one-off side project with members of Pearl Jam back in 1990 called Temple of the Dog.
-Contrasted with Soundgarden’s brand of heavy detuned bludgeon, Temple of the Dog were a more blues driven affair which showcased whirling guitar licks that sounded like they were cut from the mold of Jimi Hendrix.
+During Soundgarden's first run, Cornell also formed a one-off side project with members of Pearl Jam back in 1990 called Temple of the Dog.
+Contrasted with Soundgarden’s brand of heavy, detuned bludgeon, Temple of the Dog was a more blues-driven affair that showcased whirling guitar licks that sounded like they were cut from the mold of Jimi Hendrix.
 The album featured the song “Hunger Strike” with a debuting Eddie Vedder on board.

 The premature loss of a musical or cultural idol is a harrowing experience and the despair of it all is magnified tenfold when the realization is made that very few are left.
 The real sense of both a looming and foreboding existential crisis sets in, and the emptiness of it all is so tangible that it feels like it can be physically touched with an outstretched arm.

-Cornell’s bandmate in Audioslave, Tom Morello, recently the Press Association that: “Chris had a great voice, he was super handsome, he was a very sweet guy, but his brilliance lay in the shadow prince part”.
+Cornell’s bandmate in Audioslave, Tom Morello, told the Press Association that: “Chris had a great voice, he was super handsome, he was a very sweet guy, but his brilliance lay in the shadow prince part.”

 In the end, Chris was unable to fend off his black dog of depression.
 It was a constant presence in his life snarling away at him.
 In his mind, he had reached a point where he could no longer use his music as an outlet to slay and repel his demons.
 Paradoxically, he saw suicide as the ultimate form of victory.

-It’s such a shame for his fans that Chris met a devastatingly sad end but maybe his bandmate Tom Morello was right when he suggested that we are blessed that he left us with such a large body of work for us to appreciate.
+It’s such a shame for his fans that Chris met a devastatingly sad end, but maybe his ex-bandmate Tom Morello was right when he suggested that we are blessed that he left us with such a large body of work for us to appreciate.